 Enter your email & I'll send it to your inbox.
 Plus, get weekly updates from me!

 Blueberry season is upon us and if we're lucky, we may find ourselves with plenty of blueberries to turn into blueberry pie filling.
 Or, maybe you just love blueberry pie and always want to have a jar of filling on hand in the freezer (like me)!
-I often make this recipe with wild blueberries that I buy frozen (or that I freeze when I get a large batch of them each summer) but it's easily made with standard grocery store blueberries as well.
+I usually make this recipe with wild blueberries that I buy frozen (or that I freeze when I get a large batch of them each summer) but it's easily made with standard grocery store blueberries as well.

 What Type of Blueberries to Use

-How to Make Blueberry Pie Filling
+How to Make It

 If you are using fresh blueberries, you'll need to add juice to the mixture.
 This serves a few purposes.
 The first is that it gives some extra juice to the filling.
 The juice also gives the filling another layer of flavor which fresh grocery store blueberries are often missing out on.